Daniele-B/CTF-Writeups/PTBCTF_2019/TMM/README.md

 The first time we hit the breakpoint we have `--== TTM (beta) ==--` in `rdx`, if we try to decrypt with this string we fail.

-Let's try the second one: this time in `rdx` we have a non printabke stream of bytes which could be our key.
+Let's try the second one: this time in `rdx` we have a non printable stream of bytes which could be our key.
 Here's the screenshot:

 ![alt text](secret_write.PNG)

-This time we got right, decrypting the flag with this key lead us to `ptbctf{t1m3_1s_4n_1llus10n}`.
+This time we're right.
+Decrypting the flag with this key lead us to `ptbctf{t1m3_1s_4n_1llus10n}`.